26Kenn07/Face-Attendance-System/README.md

 To run the front-end of the project, follow these steps:

-1. Open IMG-API directory in Your IDE
+1. Open Face-Attendance-System directory in Your IDE

 2. Navigate to the Client directory :-> `cd Client/`